-Indiana has passed laws to prohibit anyone under the age of 21 from possessing or consuming any type of alcoholic beverage -- these are "minor in possession" laws.
-Bartenders must be 21 or older, however servers can work in restaurants or hotels that sell alcohol if they are at least 19.
+Indiana law prohibits anyone under the age of 21 from possessing or consuming any type of alcoholic beverage (sometimes referred to as "minor in possession" laws).
+Bartenders must be 21 or older, however, servers can work in restaurants or hotels that sell alcohol if they are at least 19.
 Employees who work in stores that sell alcohol must be at least 18 and have a supervisor 21 or older present at all times.

 It is illegal in Indiana for any person under the age of 21 to knowingly consume or possess an alcoholic beverage.
 In addition, minors are prohibited from transporting alcoholic beverages on a public highway unless they are accompanied by a parent or guardian who is at least 21 years or older.
 The individual will be charged with a Class C misdemeanor offense, which can mean up to 60 days in jail and up to a $180 fine.
 (Ind.
 Code § 7.1-5-7-7.)

-It is against the law for anyone under 21 to intentionally make a false statement about their age or to present a fake id for the purpose of obtaining, purchasing, or attempting to purchase an alcoholic beverage.
-The individual will be charged with a Class C misdemeanor offense and the penalties include:
+It is against the law for anyone under 21 to intentionally make a false statement about their age or to present a fake ID for the purpose of obtaining, purchasing, or attempting to purchase an alcoholic beverage.
+The individual can also be charged with a Class C misdemeanor.
+(Ind.
+Code § 7.1-5-7-1.)

-It is illegal for anyone under 21 to enter a bar or any other public place that furnishes or sells alcoholic beverages.
+It is illegal for anyone under 21 to enter a bar, tavern, or any other public place that furnishes or sells alcoholic beverages.
 Violating this law is a Class C misdemeanor and penalties include:

 In addition, bars or other places that sell or provide alcohol may not allow minors to be in their establishments.
 If they do, the establishment or its employees may be charged with a Class C misdemeanor and the penalties include up to 60 days in jail and a fine of up to $500.

 Several exceptions to this rule apply.
 For example, it is not illegal for a minor to be in a bar if: